cysouw/graphicalgrammar/text/germany.md

 Revised by Johann Tschinkel after the death of Willomitzer, later renamed as *Deutsche Sprachlehre für Mittelschulen*, reprinted and revised up to a 23th edition in 1930.
 The table is gone, and only a single unexplained *Satzbild* remains [@tschinkel1921: 242].

+## Tiktin (1895) *Gramatica Românǎ*

+Hariton Tiktin (1850-1936) was born in Breslau (Wrocław), but moved to Iași in Romania at the age of 18, where he worked as a teacher.
+He wrote a dissertation in Leipzig and worked as a lecturer at the Humboldt-University Berlin

+[@tiktin1895: 206-207] second edition, but difference to first edition (1891) unknown

 ## Gloël (1895) *Schriftliche Übersetzung aus dem Griechischen*

 Heinrich Gloël, Gymnasiallehrer in Wesel